 Open burning rules and regulations can be a little confusing.
 While there are a few categories of outdoor fires, we are focusing on two main types that we typically see in Colington: Open Burning of leaves and vegetation and Recreational fires.
 In either situation, fire safety is a priority and is the responsibility of the property owner or resident.
 At no time may you burn trash, furniture, processed wood, cardboard, etc. Nothing may be burned except natural vegetation.

-Open burning of leaves and vegetation requires a permit from the fire department.
+Open burning of leaves and vegetation requires a permit from NC Forest Service if more than 100 feet from a structure.
 There is no cost for the permit.
 Open burning of yard debris, leaves and vegetation should only be done between 8 am and 6 pm.
-Firefighters will issue permits on-site and inspect the area and materials to be burned.
 You must have a water source, rake or shovel and be with the open burn at all times.
 Burn barrels are best, but if you don’t have one available, please ensure the area in which you are burning is away from structures and other combustibles.
 Permits may be denied or revoked for unsafe burning or due to unfavorable weather conditions.
 Keep fires at least 20 feet away from structures or other combustible items.
 When not using a barrel, please keep piles small (less than 3 feet wide by 2 feet tall).
 You may be held liable for damage resulting from a careless fire, including damage to structures or woods and grasses.
 Be safe!

 Recreational fires are defined by the North Carolina Fire Prevention Code as fires for pleasure, religious, ceremonial, cooking, warmth or similar purposes.
 (Outdoor grills and BBQ pits are not considered recreational fires) A permit is not required, but fire safety is the responsibility of the property owner or resident.
 There is no restriction on the diameter of logs.
 Remember, you may be held liable for damage resulting from a careless fire, including damage to structures or woods and grasses.
 Be safe!